Parsa33033/Spring-Boot-OAuth2-with-JWT/README.md

 ```
 ...
 SpringBootOAuth2JwtAuthorizationServer\src\main\resources> docker-compose up
 ```
-or you can just install MySQL database on your operating system

-note: you can change database name, username and password in docker-compose.yml file.
+or you can just install MySQL database on your operating system manually.
+Note that you can change database name, username and password in docker-compose.yml file.

 2) create a user by ```http://localhost:8081/register-user``` link by creating a post request with application/json content type.
 ```